-“The pickup has been established for the Push to Pass plan with respect to light commercial vehicles with the objective tripling volumes abroad by 2021”.
+“The pickup has been established for the Push to Pass plan with respect to light commercial vehicles, with the objective of tripling volumes abroad by 2021.”

 However, PSA has decided not to go it alone.
-The Peugeot pickup will be a joint-venture with Chinese manufacturer ChangAn, with whom PSA has been partnering with since 2010.
-ChangAn already has a pickup in China, the Shenqi, but this will not be badged as a Peugeot.
+The Peugeot pickup will be a joint-venture with Chinese manufacturer Changan, with whom PSA has been partnering since 2010.
+Changan already has a pickup in China, the Shenqi, but this will not be badged as a Peugeot.

 “This first common development for a new generation of pickup is a great opportunity for both companies to reach the markets in China and abroad.
-It is an important milestone in a long-term cooperation between Groupe PSA and ChangAn”, remarked Mingxue Yuan, cooperation and strategy of EVP at ChangAn.
+It is an important milestone in a long-term cooperation between Groupe PSA and Changan,” remarked Mingxue Yuan, executive vice president of cooperation and strategy at Changan.

-So far, all we have is the overall dimensions; it measures 5.33m long (5.36m on Ford Ranger), 1.93m wide (1.97m on Ford Ranger) and 1.89m high (1.84m on Ford Ranger).
+All we have right now is the overall dimensions; it measures 5.33m long, 1.93m wide and 1.89m high.
+That makes it marginally shorter and taller than a Ford Ranger.
 The wheelbase is 3.18 meters and there is, for Chinese models at least, a choice between Isuzu’s 1.9 and 2.5-litre engines but there is no news on the transmission, payload or towing capacity.

 The new pickup, not branded as a Peugeot but keeping the Changan name, is expected to go into production at the Chinese firm’s Ding Zhou factory at the start of 2020, and be available to Chinese customers first.
 European models aren’t expected to arrive into dealerships before 2021.